MohammadMazrouei/Social-Network/README.md

 This will compile the project.
 You can then run the Social Network executable generated in the build directory.

+## Additional Notes

+- Adjust database paths and setup instructions based on your environment.
+- Further administrative features may require additional development based on the `admin_control.cpp` file.

 ## Contributing

 Contributions to the Social Network project are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.